CWolfs/MissionControl/docs/encounter-rulesets.md

 * ENCOUNTER_MANIPULATION
 * SCENE_MANIPULATION

-and these types are executed in that order depeneding on when the game requires them to be executed.
+and these types are executed in that order depending on when the game requires them to be executed.

-Secondly, the logic block you submit is the AI logic block for assigning all the found targets with tag if `Employer` of type `Lance` to follow the lance with tag `Player 1`.
+Secondly, the logic block you submit is the AI logic block for assigning all the found targets with tag `Employer` of type `Lance` to follow the lance with tag `Player 1`.
 This is used to allow allies who spawn on the encounter boundary to follow the player lance into combat and not get stuck.

 ### Build Spawns